 What kind of standard is swimming at UCL?

 We cater for a wide variety of swimming capabilities.
-On the fitness end the minimum standard are those who can swim 100m freestyle and 100m backstroke and there is a wide range of abilities, whereas our BUCS team train many times a week and compete at national level.
+On the fitness end, the minimum standard we ask for is ability to swim 100m freestyle and 100m backstroke, however with varying sets and lanes we cater for a wide range of abilities within the fitness squad.
+On the more competitive end, our BUCS team train a bit more often, and compete at national level.

 How do I join?